Businesses Continuity in the Face of COVID-19

 South Africans have been urged to practice social distancing, which includes prohibiting gatherings of over 100 people.
 While major cities worldwide are completely shutting down schools and businesses in an attempt to slow the spread of the virus, South Africa has not implemented such measures (yet) but businesses themselves may find it necessary to temporarily close their doors and work remotely.

 However, and depending on the nature of your business this may pose difficulties in terms of communication, administration, and logistics, especially if the power grid continues to experience load-shedding.
 The Department of Employment and Labour has recommended that a task team be established by companies who choose to work remotely for answering workers’ concerns and internet-based communications.
 Zinia Ltd is fully prepared to assist in this regard with custom-prepared packages to suit all businesses as well as set up the following products:

 Providing employees with an internet line almost immediately: the Zinia LTE device provides affordable, high-speed internet over the mobile network for employees who do not have internet at home and can be set up within a few hours;

-Setup of a virtual phone extension in a matter of days: Instead of reimbursing employees for calls which are difficult to trace, Zinia offers a virtual extension which is managed by a mobile app, separate to any current PBX which may be in place.
+Setup of a virtual phone extension in a matter of days: Instead of reimbursing employees for calls that are difficult to trace, Zinia offers a virtual extension that is managed by a mobile app, separate from any current PBX which may be in place.
 Quick deployment of virtual mobile app extensions.
-These link to a PBX brain separate to your current PBX.
+These link to a PBX brain separate from your current PBX.
 This can be integrated later should you wish.
 Users call at VOIP rates with full PBX functionality, but most importantly the TMS allows you to control and measure calls made and received.